Villa

 RVF - Experimental Agricultural Society

-Wholly owned by Fondazione Capellino, this project focuses on restoring agricultural land once used exclusively for intensive farming.
-The area now includes forest, stable meadow covering 15 ha, an agroforestry orchard certified organic over 3.5 ha, and an organic vineyard used for research in collaboration with CREA, also covering 3.5 ha.
-Alongside its organic activity, the project carries out research and experimentation to maximise the integration of biodiversity within the agricultural system and to develop a method that supports this approach.
+Wholly owned by Fondazione Capellino, this project focuses on restoring agricultural land that was previously used for intensive farming.
+The area now includes forest, a permanent meadow covering 15 hectares, an agroforestry orchard certified organic over 3.5 hectares, and an organic vineyard, also 3.5 hectares, used for research in collaboration with CREA.

 Conservation of the Built heritage

-Work on the buildings follows principles of bio architecture and energy autonomy, with no occupation of additional land.
+Work on the buildings follows principles of bio architecture and energy autonomy, without occupying additional land.

 School of Biodiversity

-The school will be located within the historic villa, although courses will begin a year earlier, starting in 2027, in a temporary location.
+The school will be located within the historic villa, although courses will begin a year earlier, in 2027, at a temporary site.

 Active projects